li-li-github/cytoself/README.md

 causing a DataLoader unable to load data ([issue](https://github.com/royerlab/cytoself/issues/32), [issue](https://github.com/royerlab/cytoself/issues/33)).
 Please try [the temporal workaround](https://github.com/royerlab/cytoself/issues/32#issuecomment-1815910434).

+## Historical
+`main` refers to the pytorch implementation of cytoself.
+ The original cytoself implemented in tensorflow is archived in the branch [`cytoself-tensorflow`](https://github.com/royerlab/cytoself/tree/cytoself-tensorflow).

 ## Data Availability
 The full data used in this work can be found here.